suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 ### Manifest Component ID {#manifest-id}

-In complex systems, it may not always be clear where the Root Manifest should be stored; this is particularly complex when a system has multiple, independent Root Manifests.
+In complex systems, it may not always be clear where the Root Manifest is stored; this is particularly complex when a system has multiple, independent Root Manifests.
 The Manifest Component ID resolves this contention.
 The manifest-component-id is intended to be used by the Root Manifest.
 When a Dependency Manifest also declares a Component ID, the Dependency Manifest's Component ID is overridden by the Component ID declared by the dependent.

 The following CDDL (see {{RFC8610}}) describes the Manifest Component ID: